openwallet-foundation-labs/identity-credential/README.md

 with an eye towards a production-quality and easily rebrandable identity wallet application.

+## Sample Applications

+The `samples/` directory contain a number of sample applications, intended primarily to show certain library features or assess performance or correctness.
+The following samples are included

+- `preconsent-mdl` - Simple mDL application without user consent authentication.
+  - The main purpose of this sample is to assess performance of our libraries, Android, the device it's being run on, and the mDL reader requesting the mDL.
+  - The application allows the user to easily configure which kind of data transfer method to use, including an idealized near-zero latency method (`DataTransportUdp`) to help pinpoint potential performance bottlenecks not related to data transfer.
+- `age-verifier-mdl` - a simple mDL reader for age attestations.
+  - This application is just requesting the `age_over_21` and `portrait`.
+It's intended to be used with the `preconsent-mdl` sample for performance evaluation.

 ## ISO 18013-7 Reader Website

 The `wwwverifier` module contains the source code for a website acting as an